Jun 15 2009

 Producers are tricky, and their business sometimes involves tricking consumers.
-They trick us into buying very handy products for cleaning, deodorizing, softening, smoothing, and beautifying that contain dangerous chemicals.
+They trick us into buying very handy products for cleaning, deodorizing, softening, smoothing, and beautifying that often contain dangerous chemicals.

 If the word “formaldehyde” doesn’t remind you of an embalmed body on a cold steel table, it should!